RemyaVKarthikeyan/RemyaVKarthikeyan/README.md

 ### Hi there 👋
+- 🔭 I’m currently studying Data Science
+- 🌱 I’m currently learning programming
+- 👯 I’m looking to collaborate on Data Science projects
+- 🤔 I’m looking for help to improve my programming and data mining, analysis, visualization skills.
+- 💬 Ask me about Power Electronics, which is my specialization in electrical engineering.
+- 📫 How to reach me: https://www.linkedin.com/in/remya-vk-b1188621/)
+- 😄 Pronouns: She/Her

 <!--
 **RemyaVKarthikeyan/RemyaVKarthikeyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.